reimagined/hacker-news-resolve/README.md

 Add user registration and authentication functionality to the application.
 For demo purposes, we omitted password checking.
-If needed, you can implement hashing and storing passwords in later.
+If needed, you can implement hashing and storing passwords later.

 A user has the following fields:
-* id - a unique user ID created on the server side automatically
+* id - a unique user ID automatically created on the server side
 * name - a unique user name which a user provides in the registration form
 * createdAt - the user's registration timestamp